thib1984/ytdlmusic/README.md

 `` ytdlmusic --full-update `` to upgrade ytdlmusic, youtube-dl and youtube-search-python

 `` ytdlmusic --version `` to display version of ytdlmusic and dependencies
-## batch
+## Batch

-You can use a script to loop in a csv file. ie:
+You can use a script to loop in a csv file, and auto-download mp3 from it. ie:

 ```